-This game is the sequel to 2008's Valkyria Chronicles for the PlayStation 3.
-The game was released on January 21st, 2010 in Japan and on August 31st, 2010 in North America.
-The story takes place in 1937 E.C., two years after the original, in the city Ranshiel and deals with students from the Gallia Royal Military Academy who are sent to deal with an insurgence in southern Gallia.
-They are known as The Gallian Revolutionary Army, who plan on wiping out Southern Gallia's darcsen population.
+Valkyria Chronicles II is the sequel to 2008's Valkyria Chronicles that was developed for the PlayStation Portable and released in Japan by Sega on January 21st, 2010 as well as North America on August 31st, 2010.
+The story takes place in 1937 E.C., two years after the original, in the city of Ranshiel and deals with students from the Gallia Royal Military Academy who are sent to deal with an insurgency in southern Gallia.
+The insurgences are known as The Gallian Revolutionary Army, who plan on wiping out Southern Gallia's Darcsen population.

 Cosette Coalhearth is an engineer and is one of the main characters.
 After meeting Avan and Zeri during the application process at Lanseal they quickly became friends.
 She's a bit clumsy but has an always positive and cheerful attitude.
 Cosette joined Lanseal to help pay for her to attend medical school after she graduates.

 Zeri is a darcsen student at Lanseal.
 He was stuck with Avan and Cosette during the application process at Lanseal and begrudgingly became acquainted with them.
 His no-nonsense, straight-forward attitude constantly clashes with Avan's lack of planning and his antics.
 Zeri states that he has a reason for coming to Lanseal but he won't give up the information easily.
 Zeri is a shocktrooper.